The Liverpool School of Architecture (LSA) is an internationally recognised centre for architectural and built environment research.

 Research within the LSA is structured under the two overarching headings of History and Theory and Environment and Digital Architecture.
 History and Theory consists of two inter-related research groups that address the cultural and historical context of architecture and the visual arts.
 The Architectural and Urban History Group investigates historic and developing architecture in relation to cities and urban contexts, with an international perspective and a developing emphasis on heritage.

 The Centre for Architecture and the Visual Arts (CAVA) is a forum for collaborative research with cultural partners such as Tate Liverpool, National Museums Liverpool and the Foundation for Art and Creative Technology.
-Environment and Digital Architecture consists of three research groups: Acoustics Research Unit (ARU), Digital Architecture Research Group (DARG) and Sustainable Environments Research Group (SERG).
+Environment and Digital Architecture consists of two research groups: Acoustics Research Unit (ARU) and Sustainable Environments Research Group (SERG).

 ARU is internationally recognised for its research into airborne and structure-borne sound in the fields of engineering and building acoustics, psychoacoustics, human vibration (including vibrotactile stimuli), environmental noise, industrial acoustics (sonic cleaning) and the subjective evaluation of sound and vibration in the built environment.
 Excellent experimental and modelling resources are available in the ARU’s dedicated laboratory facilities.